Borededdy/CXXCalculator/README.md

 If you want to be a translator please contact @Borededdy All info into the GitHub account.

+Thanks to @MGislv for his help in this project

 Thank you for the support! :)